Phase transition for the interchange and quantum Heisenberg models on the Hamming graph: Abstract

 Now we pass to the proof of \eqref{eq:good_potential_eq3}.
 Again denoting the event there by $\mathcal{E}$ and noticing that once the CRW closes into a cycle the potential stays constant, we estimate

 where the second inequality holds with probability at least $1 - \wsp$ (for some $C,c > 0$), by Corollary \ref{cor:isoperimetry-conditional} applied to the second term.
-Now, by Lemma \ref{le:lower-bound-on-interval} applied with $\delta = 1/2$ (and $\beta'$ instead of $\beta$), the first term is almost surely bounded by $e^{-cs}$ for some $c> 0$ depending only on $\beta'$. \end{proof}
+Similarly as in the proof of \eqref{eq:good_potential_eq2}, the intensity of $|\Zz_{\eta+u}|$ is bounded away from $1$, so by Lemma \ref{le:lower-bound-on-interval} (applied with $\beta'$ instead of $\beta$), the first term is almost surely bounded by $e^{-cs}$ for some $c > 0$ depending only on $\beta'$. \end{proof}

 \end{subsection}